MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 >
 > The `name` option is not required, however if you do not include this option you will need to manually update your LUIS model JSON before you import it or you will get an error: `Failed to import app version: Error: Application name cannot be null or empty.`

-## Delete backup version if exists
+## Delete backup version

-Before creating a new version of your LUIS model, you can create a backup of the existing LUIS model first.
+Before creating a new version of your LUIS model, you can create a backup of the active version.
 The next time you create a new update of your LUIS model you may want to delete the old backup before creating your new backup.
-Use the `luis:version:delete` command.
+Use the `luis:version:delete` command to do this.

 ``` cli
 bf luis:version:delete --appId <application-id> --versionId <version-id> --endpoint <endpoint> --subscriptionKey <subscription-key>